Linfield Baseball Camps Coaching Staff

 Jordan Harlow

-Associate Head Coach
+Head Coach

 A member of Linfield's 2013 national championship baseball team, Harlow was a three-year varsity letterman and a first team all-Northwest Conference performer at third base.